slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 # Set up Desktop ROS Jazzy "Clean Machine" from scratch

-Here we set up a new Desktop PC to become a ROS playground machine, and a Ground Station for our robots.
+Here we set up a new **Desktop PC** to become a ROS playground machine, and a Ground Station for our robots.

+For **Raspberry Pi** setup see https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Ubuntu-RPi

 ## Install Ubuntu 24.04 LTS ("Noble")